A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 "Mr. Chairman

-People to live in peace
+People want to live in peace

 Real lasting peace

-The peace comes
+The peace that comes

 From independence of the state

-And able to run your own life
+And being to run your own life

 Spend own money

-And own choices
+And make your own choices

 And, above all